MasoudGitDev/ChatAppDemo/README.md

-#This app is not complete and will be completed over time.
+#This app is not yet fully completed, but it will be completed gradually.